krkarma777/string-difference-finder/README.md

 ## Contributing

-We welcome contributions to improve this tool!
+Welcome contributions to improve this tool!
 Here are some ways you can help:

 - Reporting issues
 - Adding new features